Feb 8, 2020

-Adenosine is one of the medications you’ll see most often throughout your PALS course.
-Here’s what you should know about it.
+Adenosine is one of the most common medications you’ll see throughout your PALS certification or recertification course.
+Continue reading to see what you should know about this life saving treatment.

-For the first dose of adenosine, administer 0.1 mg/kg (maximum dose: 6 mg) as a rapid IV bolus.
-You should be able to tell if the first dose is effective within 15 to 30 seconds of administration, as the rhythm will convert to sinus rhythm.
+For the first dose of adenosine, the standard procedure is to administer 0.1 mg/kg (maximum dose: 6 mg) as a rapid IV bolus.
+You should be able to tell if the first dose is effective within 15 to 30 seconds of administration, as the abnormal heart rhythm will convert to a standard sinus rhythm.

-- Must be given as a bolus, followed by a flush
+- Adenosine must be given as a bolus, followed by a flush.

-- Does not treat atrial flutter, atrial fibrillation, or tachycardias caused by mechanisms other than reentry through the AV node
+- Note that adenosine does not treat atrial flutter, atrial fibrillation, or tachycardias caused by mechanisms other than reentry through the AV node.

-- Can be used as a diagnostic operation to distinguish atrial flutter from SVT
+- Adenosine can be used as a diagnostic operation to distinguish atrial flutter from SVT.

-- Several seconds of bradycardia may ensue after administration of adenosine
+- Finally, it’s normal for several seconds of bradycardia to ensue after administration of adenosine.